python/cpython/Doc/library/curses.rst

 .. method:: window.bkgdset(ch[, attr])

-   Sets the window's background.
+   Set the window's background.
 A window's background consists of a character and any combination of attributes.
 The attribute part of the background is combined (OR'ed) with all non-blank characters that are written into the window.
 Both the character and attribute parts of the background are combined with the blank